pauldambra/blog_source/_posts/2025-07-24-how-i-use-llms.md

 ### Warning?

 You have to remember that confabulation exists.
 I ask it for sources and go check for myself.
 Because I'm confirming and critiquing (instead of doing the groundwork) it's quicker and easier work.

 Also....
 OMG if it does maths for you, make sure to double check the numbers.
 It can quickly go off the rails.

 # Simple tasks

 As mentioned above... this morning I've got a couple of tricky things to figure out... and I wanted to write some tests on a bit of code that had let me down in one of our SDKs.

 So, in the background Claude can figure out why the tests weren't working and get them working.
 Then I check that work, together we correct it.
-And that task saved me at least five minutes.

-Five minutes a day isn't much, but that's only one example.
-Can I save half an hour a day?
-That would give me around a day a month back.

-And I'm not switching context from work I can't easily do in small bursts.
-So suddenly I'm working in parallel and not in serial!
-In theory that's pushing up my throughput.
+In reality that probably saved me an hour of work (maybe less but definitely not more).

+Could I do that every day?
+That's heading for most of a working week each month.That's quality memes on Slack time, practically for free!

 ### Warning?

 I'm pretty good at context switching, my life forces me to be.
 If you're not, you should figure out a different way of doing this.

+And you're responsible for this work... even though you didn't write it.
+You still need to engage your brain.
+The machine isn't thinking.
+And the more nuance in the task, the more opportunity for it to confidently do something very silly

 # Things I'm partly sold on

 ## Explaining complex things

 The LLM is your over-confident colleague with arcane knowledge.
-"Hey, I'm trying to figure out why my kafka consumer is timing out sometimes.
+You can ask: "Hey, I'm trying to figure out why my kafka consumer is timing out sometimes.
 Explain how a nodejs consumer behaves during cooperative rebalance and why it might time out."

-And it will share exactly why that is happening.
+And it will confidently share exactly why that is happening.
 Digesting the docs and the 1000s of blog posts.
 It will draw diagrams and propose solutions.
 Amazing learning tool.

 I often work with open source tools that do complicated things I don't fully understand.
 Being able to ask "what does this arcane few lines of code do".
 To get a quick start on figuring something out is super useful.

 ### Warning?

-It will also sometimes confidently explain absolute nonsense.
+It will also sometimes confidently explain _absolute nonsense_.
 And when you say "but the nodejs consumer doesn't have that method".
 It will reply "Thanks!
-You're absolutely right.""
-And explain something else just as confidently.
+You're absolutely right."
+And then explain something else just as confidently.

-I got my kids to ask ChatGPT to list landlocked countries in Europe and then check the list.
-It was not right and they learned just how fast they can get information and how much they should check it.

 ## Being your army of interns